Welcome to Chapter 6 of our free email marketing course.

 Chapter 5 – How To Use A/B Tests To Improve Your Email Campaigns?

-In chapter 6, you will be learning how to generate leads through email marketing campaign, what kind of email marketing strategy should be followed and what are the best practices to generate leads.
+In chapter 6, you will be learning how to generate leads through an email marketing campaigns, what kind of email marketing strategy should be followed and what are the best practices to generate leads.

 Here we go!